Wyoming vs. Hawaii NCAA Football Odds, Plays and Insights | November 27, 2021

 Hawaii Stats and Trends

-- In Hawaii's 12 games this year, it has four wins against the spread.

-- This season, the Rainbow Warriors have just one ATS win in four games as an underdog of 10 points or more.
+- The Rainbow Warriors have covered the spread once this year when underdogs by 10.5 points or more (in four chances).

-- Hawaii's games this season have gone over the point total four times in 11 opportunities (36.4%).
+- Hawaii's games this season have hit the over four times in 11 opportunities (36.4%).

-- Hawaii is 3-3 against the spread and 5-2 overall in games when it puts up more than 21.1 points.
+- Hawaii is 3-3 against the spread and 5-2 overall when the team notches more than 21.1 points.

-- In games that Hawaii totals more than 333.6 yards, the team is 4-4 against the spread and 5-4 overall.
+- In games that Hawaii piles up over 333.6 yards, the team is 4-4 against the spread and 5-4 overall.

-- The Rainbow Warriors have turned the ball over 14 more times (27 total) than the Cowboys have forced a turnover (13) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.